Research Groups and Centers

 Society for Research on Educational Effectiveness

 The Society for Research on Educational Effectiveness (SREE) brings together individuals interested in the use of causal inference to improve educational practice.
 SREE provides a forum to engage with a community of researchers, practitioners, policymakers, and students united in a desire to advance education research.
 IPR education researcher and statistician Larry Hedges was a founding president of the society and also co-editor of the society’s Journal of Research on Educational Effectiveness (JREE).
+IPR statistician Beth Tipton is also affiliated with SREE.

 Time-sharing Experiments for the Social Sciences (TESS)

 Supported by the National Science Foundation, TESS conducts general population experiments for investigators throughout the social sciences.
 It uses a well-respected, Internet survey platform, which captures internal validity.
 For successful proposals, TESS is free, allowing researchers to concentrate more on idea production and less on funding.
-IPR political scientist James Druckman is co-principal investigators.
+IPR political scientist James Druckman is a co-principal investigator.

 Urban Education Lab